immerfroehlich/audio-juicer/README.md

     - [ ] Create a modal dialog to add/edit/remove  naming schemes currently this is not very user friendly (and maybe just select the default one).
 - GUI
     - [ ] Show a dialog for not supported pregap tracks.
+    - [ ] If a CD is listed only once on musicbrainz, has the same DiscID/TOC but is part of another release, the workflow is baffling the user.
+          Ask first, if this is the right release or if it is a different release, that has to be created on musicbrainz and then create TOC-Add-Link
 - Configuration
+    - [ ] BUG and FEATURE: Naming and ReleaseType need to be linked and in the user config the user needs to select the type for a naming scheme.
-    - [ ] Add a few common used default naming schemes.
+    - [x] Add a few common used default naming schemes.
 - [x] Track numbers will currently not be displayed correctly in the main view table - Fix it.
 - [x] Pregap track (inaudible) - don't convert it to mp3.
 Remove the wav (Example: Genesis - Selling England..., Vangelis - Blade Runner)
 - [x] Add support for hidden audible pregap tracks (Example: Die Ärzte - 13)